Life span: Born: March 29, 1790, in Virginia.

 Education: Tyler was born into a wealthy Virginia family, grew up in a mansion, and attended Virginia's prestigious College of William and Mary.

-Later career: Tyler retired to Virginia after his term as president, but became involved in national politics on the eve of the Civil War.
+Later career: Tyler retired to Virginia after his term as president, but returned to national politics on the eve of the Civil War.
 Tyler helped organize a peace conference which was held in Washington, D.C. in February 1861, and which did not, of course, prevent the Civil War.

 Tyler sided with the Confederacy when his home state of Virginia seceded, and he was elected to the Confederate congress in early 1862.
-However, he died before he could take office, so he never actually served in the Confederate government.
+However, he died before he could take his seat, so he never actually served in the Confederate government.

 Nickname: Tyler was mocked as "His Accidency," as he was considered, by his opponents, an accidental president.